 - Lafayette met with von Steuben, who was at Williamsburg with a small militia force, attempting to constrain Arnold, who was camped Portsmouth.

-Meanwhile in the Carolinias: Eventually, Greene offered to give battle.
+Meanwhile in the Carolinas: Eventually, Greene offered to give battle.
 Cornwallis managed to win a very costly victory at Guilford Court House, North Carolina (15 March 1781).
 Cornwallis did not feel strong enough to engage in another battle until he had been sufficiently resupplied.
-The resurgent strength of the Americans demonstrated in this battle, and the failure to win Loyalists' following in the Carolinias was creating another stalemate for the British.
+The resurgent strength of the Americans demonstrated in this battle, and the failure to win Loyalists' following in the Carolinas was creating another stalemate for the British.